-- C2.12 deals with the fire isolation of specified hazards and equipment such as lift motors, lift control panels, emergency generators, central smoke control plant, boilers and batteries. - C2.13 deals with doors to electricity substations, and the like. - C3.11 deals with doors to sole-occupancy units of Class 2 or Class 3 buildings.
+- Likewise, C2.5(b)(iv) deals with similar walls in Class 9c buildings. - C2.12 deals with the fire isolation of specified hazards and equipment such as lift motors, lift control panels, emergency generators, central smoke control plant, boilers and batteries. - C2.13 deals with doors to electricity substations, and the like. - C3.11 deals with doors to sole-occupancy units of Class 2 or Class 3 buildings.
 To require the placement of a fire hose reel in each sole-occupancy unit could be impractical, therefore fire hose reels are allowed to be placed in a common area and then pass through the entrance door to the unit. - C3.13 deals with openings in shafts.
 C2.12 deals with the fire isolation of specified hazards and equipment.

 E1.4(e) is applicable to individual fire hose reels, such that the choices offered in E1.4(e)(i), (ii) or (iii) are applied to the location of each hose reel in turn, to assure that coverage is achieved.
-However E1.4(e)(ii) is only applicable when the application of E1.4(e)(i) or (ii) does not achieve coverage.
+However E1.4(e)(iii) is only applicable when the application of E1.4(e)(i) or (ii) does not achieve coverage.